 The type of selection – stabilizing, disruptive, or runaway – acting on the plant trait depends on (1) the properties of the evolutionary singularities, and (2) the position of the plant phenotype relative to these singularities.
 Two independent properties - convergence and invasibility – characterize evolutionary singularities (criteria in appendix A.II).
 Convergence indicates whether the trait evolves toward the singularity in its vicinity.
 Two types of singularities are convergent – the non-invasible continuously stable strategy (CSS, Eshel, 1983) and the invasible branching point (Geritz et al. 1997).
 Invasibility specifies whether the singularity may be invaded by nearby mutants (i.e. ESS, Maynard Smith & Price 1973).
 CSS phenotypes correspond to cases of stabilizing selection (e.g. Fig. 2B.a).
 Selection is thus considered stabilizing in the basin of attraction of a CSS.
 Plant-pollinator-herbivore coexistence is notably maintained if a CSS is reached while the three species coexist.
-In contrast, a branching point yields the emergence of plant dimorphism due to disruptive selection (e.g. Fig. 2B.d).
+We also describe directional selection towards and within a phenotypic region in which our model produces unbounded growth as stabilizing selection (in terms of purely evolutionary dynamics, not ecological).
+This choice was motivated by both mathematical and biological coherence (details in appendix B.II.1).
+Unbounded growth regions are notably attractive in terms of evolution (i.e. convergence, note that classical tools of adaptive dynamics (e.g. selective gradient) do not apply within these regions but only in their vicinity).
+Our choice also preserves the association between stabilizing selection and coexistence maintenance as areas of unbounded growth are regions of phenotypic space in which our model fails to produce realistic dynamics, but in which, from a biological point of view, coexistence should be maintained (notion of “permanent coexistence”, Hutson and Law 1985, discussed in Yacine and Loeuille 2022).
+In contrast to a CSS, a branching point yields the emergence of plant dimorphism due to disruptive selection (e.g. Fig. 2B.d).
 Accordingly, selection is considered disruptive in the basin of attraction of a branching point.
 Finally, phenotypes that are not in the basin of attraction of a convergent singularity are under runaway selection.
 This is possible in the presence of a non-convergent singularity, i.e. a repellor.
 For the sake of simplicity, we will refer to this set of phenotypes as the basin of attraction associated with runaway selection.
 Runaway selection should always disrupt plant-pollinator-herbivore coexistence (e.g. Fig. 2B.b).
 We illustrate how the proportion of phenotypic space under each type of selection is calculated in Appendix B.II.1.

 Numerical simulations of community eco-evolutionary dynamics